Co-Founder and Managing Director

 Nick McCoy is a Co-Founder and Managing Director with Whipstitch Capital.
 In 2001, he co-founded an investment bank and in 2009, Mike Burgmaier joined Nick at that bank, where together they completed nearly forty transactions for clients such as Blake’s All Natural, KeVita, Cherrybrook Kitchen, Spindrift and Otter Creek Brewing Company.
 In October 2015, they formed Whipstitch Capital.

 Nick holds FINRA Series 7, 24, 27, 63 and Series 79 licenses and is a Chartered Financial Analyst.
 He has an MBA from Wake Forest University and an undergraduate degree from the University of New Hampshire.
-He lives in the greater-Boston area with his very patient wife (who still finds him funny) and two great children.
+He lives in the greater Boston area and has two amazing teenage children who are inspirational to him.

 Nick is an avid road cyclist and thinks it’s ok to cross country ski in below-zero temperatures.
 He’s a health-focused foodie, cooks frequently and has an extensive knowledge of wine and whiskey (just ask him).